rgayvert/zgallery/assets/source/Demos/Overview.md

  The development of Zaffre drew inspiration from a variety of sources, including:
   - React, for concepts of reactivity and DOM reconciliation;
   - Vue, for ideas on routing and dynamic imports;
-  - MDN, for awesome documentation and samples;
+  - MDN, for documentation and samples;
   - SwiftUI, for declarative UI syntax;
   - Material Design, for ideas on themes, tokens, fonts, and colors;
-  - Every Layout, for excellent layout examples and guidelines; and
+  - Every Layout, for layout examples and guidelines; and
-  - Stack Overflow, for solutions to countless problems.
+  - Stack Overflow, for solutions to problems.